 Sabina speaks English and French and holds an MS in Development Management from the School of International Service.

-Xochitl Sanchez (email@example.com) is the senior associate for multilateral engagement at the ACTION secretariat.
+Xochitl Sanchez (xsanchez [at] action.org) is the senior advisor for development finance at the ACTION secretariat.
 Prior to joining ACTION, Xochitl was a senior program associate at the Microcredit Summit Campaign, where she co-led the development and research of the agenda focused around innovations and best practices in the microfinance and financial inclusion space, and coordinated stakeholder engagement and partnership building effort for the Summits.
 She also previously worked with the Borgen Project as a regional coordinator to expand their poverty-reduction campaigns and with the Leon H. Sullivan Foundation on outreach and communications.

 She has a Bachelor’s degree in International Affairs from the George Washington University and a Master’s in International Development through Microfinance and Entrepreneurship from the Universidad Autónoma de Madrid.
 She is fluent in English and Spanish, and is co-chair on the D.C. chapter steering committee for Women Advancing Microfinance (WAM).

-Yanira Garcia (email@example.com) is an associate for ACTION.
+Yanira Garcia (ygarcia [at] action.org) is a global health analyst for ACTION.
 Prior to joining ACTION, Yanira was a program associate for the Microcredit Summit Campaign where she provided extensive project and administrative support.
 Currently, Yanira supports the partnership’s engagement with institutions across the global health infrastructure, key processes, and with tracking advocacy opportunities and partner activities on priority cross-cutting health themes like health systems strengthening, equity and universal health coverage.
 She earned her BA in International Relations with concentrations in Asian Studies and Chinese from James Madison University, and speaks Spanish and French.